sneakers-the-rat/prelims/markdown/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 ---
 layout: post
-title: "Distributed Infrastructure for Systems Neuroscience Would Revolutionize The Discipline"
+title: "Decentralized Infrastructure for (Neuro)Science"
 date: 2021-03-07
 description: By moving from establishing particular consortia building limited sets of experiments to building a generalized, distributed infrastructure for systems neuroscience, we can transform our discipline.
 image: /blog/assets/images/onice_logo.png